1 FAM 020

 (4) Screens and distributes cables and other documents for the Secretary and principal officers and is responsible for the preparation of daily summary reports;

-(5) Controls, on behalf of the Executive Secretary, sensitive categories of telegraphic traffic which are sensitive in content or timing;
+(5) Controls, on behalf of the Executive Secretary, sensitive categories of cable traffic which are sensitive in content or timing;

 (6) Provides crisis management support to the Department.
 Under authority delegated by the Secretary, with the policy guidance of the Under Secretaries for Political Affairs and Management, and at the direction of the Executive Secretary, S/ES-O has the principal Department responsibility for initial formal and informal crisis management operations.
 Under authority assigned by Presidential Directive 27 (1/19/78), S/ES-O assumes initial action responsibility on asylum requests, acts of terrorism/hijackings, and other nonmilitary incidents which could have implications for our foreign relations;